HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.java.java-testing.md

 #### Unmanaged folder

-If your project does not use any build tools, you can enable JUnit 5 via the [[vs.1.7.#enable-testing-and-adding-test-framework-jars-to-your-project]] or by manually including the [junit-platform-console-standalone](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/) JAR in the project classpath (via setting `java.project.referencedLibraries`, check [[vs.1.7.docs.java.java-project.md#dependency-management]] for more information).
+If your project does not use any build tools, you can enable JUnit 5 via the [enable-testing-and-adding-test-framework-jars-to-your-project](#enable-testing-and-adding-test-framework-jars-to-your-project) or by manually including the [junit-platform-console-standalone](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/) JAR in the project classpath (via setting `java.project.referencedLibraries`, check [[vs.1.7.docs.java.java-project.md#dependency-management]] for more information).

 ### TestNG